benzhou1/iod/README.md

 <a name="job" />
 ### job(IODOpts, callback)

 Makes a job request to Idol on Demand with options specified from `IODOpts`.
+Job request is asynchronous and allows you to send multiple actions at a time.
+It will return a `jobId` in which case you can get the status/result of the action by calling the `status`/`result` methods.
+More information can be found [here](https://www.idolondemand.com/developer/docs/AsynchronousAPI.htm).

 #### Parameters
 * `IODOpts` - IOD options (see Schema below)